 SAVING THE YELLOW-BILLED CUCKOO

-In 1998, the Center stepped in and petitioned the U.S. Fish and Wildlife Service to grant endangered species protection to the cuckoo.
-The petition led to a Fish and Wildlife Service determination that western cuckoos should be treated as a “distinct population segment.”
-In 2000, the Center and allies filed a suit to force a listing decision, and the next year the Service determined the cuckoo's listing was “warranted but precluded” — meaning the bird's federal protection would be put off in favor of “higher priority” listings.
+In 1998 the Center stepped in and petitioned the U.S. Fish and Wildlife Service to grant endangered species protection to the cuckoo.
+The petition led to a Service determination that western cuckoos should be treated as a “distinct population segment.”
+In 2000 the Center and allies filed a suit to force a listing decision, and the next year the Service determined the cuckoo's listing was “warranted but precluded” — meaning the bird's federal protection would be put off in favor of “higher priority” listings.

-But things are now poised to move forward.
-In 2011, the Center reached a landmark agreement with the Fish and Wildlife Service compelling the agency to make progress in protection decisions for 757 species, including the western yellow-billed cuckoo.
+Fortunately, in 2011 we reached a landmark agreement with the Fish and Wildlife Service compelling the agency to make progress in protection decisions for 757 species, including the western yellow-billed cuckoo.
 Following that agreement, in 2014 the Service finally listed this beautiful bird as "threatened" under the Endangered Species Act.